-The Foundation has a policy of appropriating for distribution each year within a range of 4% to 6% of its endowment fund's average fair value over the prior three years through the calendar year-end preceding the fiscal year in which the distribution is planned.
+The Foundation has a policy of appropriating for distribution each year 3% of its endowment fund's ending balance.
 In establishing this policy, the Foundation considered the long-term expected return on its endowment.
-Accordingly, over the long-term, the Foundation expects the current spending policy to allow its endowment to grow at an average rate greater than 4% annually, prior to the 4% to 6% appropriation for distribution previously noted.
+Accordingly, over the long term, the Foundation expects the current spending policy to allow its endowment to grow at a rate of return that would meet or exceed the Balance Market Index.
 This is consistent with the Foundation's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.

-NOTE 11 RETIREMENT PLAN
+NOTE 12 RETIREMENT PLAN

 The Foundation has a defined contribution retirement plan (the Plan).
-Employees are eligible for participation in the Plan as of their date of hire.
-Under the provisions of the Plan, eligible employees may elect to defer a percentage of their salary subject to certain IRC limitations.
-Eligible employees who have been employed with the Foundation for one year or more are eligible to receive an employer contribution to their 403(b) account.
-As of August 31, 2022 and 2021, the Foundation contributes up to 5% of the employee's salary, per board discretion.
-Foundation contributions to the Plan for the years ended August 31, 2022 and 2021 were \$99,297 and \$84,682, respectively.
+Employees are eligible for participation in the Plan on the first day of the month coinciding with or immediately following their date of hire.
+Under the provisions of the Plan, eligible employees may elect to defer a percentage of their salary subject to certain Internal Revenue Code limitations.
+Upon completion of two years for full-time employees or upon completion of 1,000 hours annually for two years for part-time employees, the Foundation contributes 5% of the employee's salary into account.
+Foundation contributions to the Plan for the year ended August 31, 2022 and 2021 were \$83,456 and \$94,899, respectively.

-NOTE 12 CONCENTRATIONS OF CREDIT RISK
+NOTE 13 CONCENTRATIONS OF CREDIT RISK